eag1ex/x-utils-es/readme.md

-Simple javascript, lodash alternative library, to help with type validation, includes no external plugins.
+Simple javascript, lodash alternative library, to help with type validation, with no dependencies.
 * esmodule supports `esnext`, `es2015` and `umd`
 * Lightweight, minified
 &nbsp;